Coronavirus: initial guidance for charity facilities managers

 A note on facemasks

 There is some debate about the utility of facemasks.
-The US Centre for Disease Control does not recommend the use of facemasks for the general public to prevent the spread of COVID-19.
-It says that if worn properly, a facemask can help block respiratory secretions produced by the wearer (often called 'source control').
+The US Centre for Disease Control (CDC) does not recommend the use of facemasks for the general public to prevent the spread of COVID-19.
+The CDC says that if worn properly, a facemask can help block respiratory secretions produced by the wearer (i.e. acting as a 'source control').

 Keep it clean!